Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Discussion

 \subsection{Nature of the persistent emission}

 The measured spectral index of $\alpha = -0.19 \pm 0.29$ indicates that the spectrum of the PRS associated with FRB 20190417A is nearly flat.
-Assuming synchrotron radiation as the most plausible emission mechanism for PRSs, there are two possible interpretations of the observed spectral index.
-First, the spectrum between 1.5 and 5 GHz may represent the integrated emission from an electron population with a broad energy distribution, characterized by a power-law index of $p = 1 - 2\alpha = 1.4 \pm 0.6$.
-Since $p < 2$, such a distribution is unlikely to arise from standard shock acceleration, which typically yields $p \sim 2$–3.
-Instead, it is more consistent with a population of fossil electrons, which often have $p \sim 1$–1.5, as expected in the bubble of a pulsar wind nebula.
-Alternatively, the observed flux spectrum may correspond to the peak of a synchrotron spectrum.
-In this scenario, the peak frequency corresponds to the typical frequency $\nu_m$ related to the minimum Lorentz factor $\gamma_m$, or the synchrotron self-absorption frequency $\nu_a$.
-For the former scenario, one has
+When synchrotron radiation is assumed as the most plausible emission mechanism for PRSs, there are two possible interpretations of the observed spectral index.
+First, the spectrum between 1.5 and 5 GHz might represent the integrated emission from an electron population with a broad energy distribution, characterised by a power-law index of $p = 1 - 2\alpha = 1.4 \pm 0.6$.
+While the nominal value suggests $p < 2$, we note that $p \sim 2$ remains consistent within the $(1-2)\,\sigma$ uncertainty range.
+Therefore, standard shock acceleration, which typically yields $p \sim 2-3$, cannot be ruled out.
+This is further supported by the spectral index reported by \citet{Ibik2024}, which, with a smaller uncertainty, is consistent with $p \sim 2-3$.
+On the other hand, the relatively flat spectrum in our measurement is also compatible with a population of fossil electrons, which often have $p \sim 1-1.5$, as expected in the bubble of a pulsar wind nebula.
+Alternatively, the observed flux spectrum might correspond to the peak of a synchrotron spectrum.
+In this scenario, the peak frequency corresponds to the typical frequency $\nu_m$ related to the minimum Lorentz factor $\gamma_m$ or the synchrotron self-absorption frequency $\nu_a$.
+For the former scenario, we have

-where $\nu_{\rm peak}$ is the observed peak frequency that is likely at $\sim1.5$ GHz, $B$ is the magnetic field strength at the emission region.
-Then we can obtain the following constraints:
+where $\nu_{\rm peak}$ is the observed peak frequency that is likely at $\sim1.5$ GHz, and $B$ is the magnetic field strength in the emission region.
+Then, we can obtain the following constraints: